PinkInk/upylib/rfb/README.md

 | randomrre.py  | demonstration/testing of RRERect's                                                  | rfb        | yes     | yes      | yes*     | no          |
 | snow.py       | demonstration of RRERect/RRESubRect animation                                       | rfb        | yes     | yes      | mem*     | no          |
 | bounce.py     | demonstration of RRERect/SubRect animation                                          | rfb        | yes     | yes      | yes      | no          |
+! esp_bounce.py ! demo of urfb (still WIP) for esp8266 micropython port                               ! urfb       ! no      ! no       ! no       ! yes         !

 *demo's purposefully constrained to work within limited RAM available on WiPy